What are spiders?

 - Keep your lawn well-maintained.

 - Keep landscaping trimmed to eliminate hiding spots.

-- Keep your home and yard free of the clutter and debris where spiders and their insect prey like to hide.
+- Keep your home and yard free of the clutter and debris that spiders and their insect prey like to hide in.

-- Help make your property less attractive to the insects that spiders hunt by keeping lids on trash cans, keeping outdoor eating areas free of food debris, and keeping outdoor lights off whenever possible.
+- Make your property less attractive to the insects that spiders hunt by keeping lids on trash cans, keeping outdoor eating areas free of food debris, and keeping outdoor lights off whenever possible.